Swastik0308/leetcode-java/README.md

-# This is the repo where you can find the solutions for the leetcode problems
+# This repo helps you in your DSA journey
 # WORK IN PROGRESS !!